bimalka98/Hardware-Description-Languages/README.md

 ```

-3. Behavioral modeling
+### 3. Behavioral modeling

-Where we have a process statement, where anytime A or B changes in the sensitivity list, we update the circuit.
+Have a `process statement`, where anytime A or B changes in the sensitivity list, we update the circuit.
 ```
 -- architecture
 -- Behavioral description

 architecture Behavioral of comparator is begin compareProcess : process(A, B) --process sensitivity list